Usgupta/AnimatedDrawings/README.md

 ssh -L 8888:localhost:8888 student@hpcc-cluster-[C] -t ssh -L 8888:localhost:8888 compute-1-1
 ```

-If you see any issues like port not found or port in use, it is likely a local machine issue, you may restart the computer or try killing the process which is using that port
+If you see any issues like port not found or port in use, it is likely a local machine issue, you may restart the computer or try killing the process which is using that port.

+If the command works correctly, you should not see any output, and your local machine should be connected to your compute node running the jupyter notebook

 Now you copy paste the link you got from the slurm script in the browser, you should be able to open jupyter